dudisgit/PaPiRus-boardGames/README.md

 # PaPiRus-boardGames
 This project is aimed at bringing board games to the PaPiRus zero screen for the raspberry pi

+For a detailed explination on making a game see the wiki

 # Making games with library

 Import the file "screenTester" or "screen" (for executing on the PI)